Gi-jutsu/ts-crkdesintdp/readme.md

 The game ends when either user has no more valid moves.
 The win is assigned to the person with the most pieces.

-Implement the object-oriented design for Othello
+Design the object-oriented design for Othello.

 ### = Ex.09 - Circular Array

-Implement a CircularArray class that supports an array-like data structure which can be efficiently rotated.<br />
+Design a CircularArray class that supports an array-like data structure which can be efficiently rotated.<br />

 If possible, the class should use a generic type (also called a template), and should support iteration via the standard f or (Obj o : circularArray) notation.

 ## <a name='bonus'>🦄 Bonus</a>

-I know you love that, well you can in bulk:

-* Add graphical version of the reception
-* Being able to add new dish very simply (abstraction?)
+Implement everything ;)

 ## <a name='credits'>🐵 Credits</a>